Jcooksdev/configure-ad/README.md

 </p>
 <p>
-Firstly, we will login into client-1 of our remote desktop and ping the secound Virtual Machine(DC-1's) private IP.
-Generating a Perpetual ping and enable ICMPv4 in fire wall of DC-1(Domain Controller), logining back in ans install Active Directory Domain Services.
-Setting up a new forset ans restart and log back into DC-1.
+Firstly, we will login into client-1 of our remote desktop and ping the second Virtual Machine(DC-1's) private IP.
+Generating a perpetual ping and enable ICMPv4 in the firewall of DC-1(Domain Controller), logging back in and installing Active Directory Domain Services.
+Set up a new forset and restart and log back into DC-1.
 </p>
 <br />